marcosasn/tst-iqcheck/README.md

 optional arguments:
-  -h, --help,        show this help message and exit -m METRICS,        get values of cc, header, lloc, pep8, vhalstead -f FEEDBACK,       present warning messages referring to static quality metrics -p PROF,           get values of cc, header, lloc, pep8, vhalstead referring to a given pattern or file(s) -s SET,            set reference code
+  -h, --help,        show this help message and exit -m METRICS,        get values of cc, header, lloc, pep8, vhalstead and icheckscore -f FEEDBACK,       present warning messages referring to static quality metrics and identifiers -p PROF,           get values of cc, header, lloc, pep8, vhalstead and icheckscore referring to a given pattern or file(s) -s SET,            set reference code
   -o {human,json},   set output format
 ```

 ### Messages

-QCHECK produces warning messages that give hints about **code** (programming solution to the problem) and **style** (Python coding standards).
+QCHECK produces warning messages that give hints about **code** (programming solution to the problem), **style** (Python coding standards) and **vocabulary** (programming solution identifiers).

 Warning messages about code quality are based on well-known quality software metrics and other requirements.
 Style hints are based on PEP8 - Python community canonical style guide.
+Vocabulary messages are based on the problem specification terms.

 ### Example
 ```